googlecodelabs/cloud-nebulous-serverless/README.md

 `Procfile`|_unused_ (delete or leave as-is)

 1. **Delete** `credentials.json` and `lib` (see above)
-1. **Run** `gcloud functions deploy translate --runtime python39 --trigger-http --allow-unauthenticated` to deploy to Cloud Functions (can also use 3.7 or 3.8)
+1. **Run** `gcloud functions deploy translate --runtime python39 --trigger-http --allow-unauthenticated` to deploy to Cloud Functions (or Python 3.7 or 3.8)
     - That command creates &amp; deploys a new HTTP-triggered Cloud Function (name must match what's in `main.py`)
 1. There is no support for Python 2 with Cloud Functions